zephyrproject-rtos/zephyr/doc/reference/bluetooth/mesh/shell.rst

 ``mesh init``
 -------------

-	Initialize the mesh.
+	Initialize the mesh shell.
 This command must be run before any other mesh command.

 ``mesh reset <addr>``